serialport/node-serialport/docs/CODE_OF_CONDUCT.md

+---
+id: code-of-conduct
-# Nodebots Code of Conduct
+title: NodeBots Code of Conduct
+---

 SerialPort follows the nodebots code of conduct.
 The full text can be found at http://nodebots.io/conduct.html